Obolo people

-The Obolo people (also called Andoni or Idoni) are an ethnic group in the Niger Delta region of Nigeria.
-Obolo people are found in Rivers State and Akwa Ibom State.
-They have historical relations with the Oron people, Ohafia, Igbo Ogoloma, Ido, and Ibeno people, who are also from the Niger Delta.
+The Obolo people, also known as the Andoni or Doni, is an ethnic group in the Niger Delta region of Nigeria.
+Obolo people are primarily found in Rivers and Akwa Ibom State.

-The Obolo people occupy the longest stretch of the Niger Delta mangroves belt, which also houses the largest oil and gas deposits in the Gulf of Guinea.

 History and origin

-Historically, there is little or fragmented documentation on the origin and migration of the Obolo.
+The documentation of the origin and the migration of the Obolo people is sparse and fragmented.
 The earliest data on Obolo migration is from around 12th century BC.

 Obolo people (Andoni, Idoni or Indo) existed before the colonial era and commercial contacts with European traders.
-They interacted with the Bonny, Okrika, Kalabari, Nkoro, and Ette people of present Ikot-Abasi as well as the Okoro-utip and Mkpanak people of Ibeno.
-In the past, Obolo people frequently fought wars with the Kingdom of Bonny and the Ogoni people, though they generally maintain good relations with the latter.
-The Obolo have migrated and settled in various parts of Niger Delta and West Africa.
+They interacted with the Bonny, Okrika, Kalabari, Nkoro, and Ibono people in what is now Ibeno, as well as with the Okoro-utip and Mkpanak people of Ibeno.
+In the past, the Obolo people frequently fought wars with the Kingdom of Bonny and the Ogoni people, though they generally maintain good relations with the latter.